mauroxavierneto/final_fight_cmm2/README.md

 2021-07-17
 - Implemented the Andore "family"
 - Implemented Damnd dying
-- Round 1 clear routine now is called immediately as Damnd dies, killing all enemies on the screen
+- Round 1 clear routine now is called immediately when Damnd dies, killing all enemies on the screen

 2021-07-14
 - Optimized decision tree and collision blocks of all enemies